mhnam/r_statistical_analysis/chp3.md

 ## 1. More types
 ### Decimal Integer
-**Decimal Integer** is a default number bases that we have used in the previous chapter.
+**Decimal Integer**(%d) is a default number bases that we have used in the previous chapter.

 ```c
 0, 237, 18567, -789
 ```

 ### Octal Integer
-**Octal Integer** is a number bases that start with '0' which number varies from 0 to 7 rather 0 to 9 in decimal integer.
+**Octal Integer**(%o) is a number bases that start with '0' which number varies from 0 to 7 rather 0 to 9 in decimal integer.
 This can be converted 3 bits of binary number. (_i.e._ 1111 > 1 / 111 > 1 / 7 > 017)

 ```c